-The specific heat, also called specific mass heat, of a substance is defined as the amount of heat needed to increase or decrease, in a Kelvin (or a degree of the Celsius scale) the temperature of a unit of mass.
+The specific heat (or heat of specific mass) of a substance is defined as: the amount of heat required to increase or decrease the temperature of a unit of mass by one kelvin.

-In the international system the unit of measurement of the specific heat is J / (K · kg), even if the kcal / (kg × ° C) is widely used, while the molar heat is J / (K · mol).
+In the international system the unit of measurement of specific heat is J / (K · kg), even if the kcal / (kg × ° C) is used a lot, while that of molar heat is J / (K · mol).

 ΔE = Q - W